GatorCogitate/project_manager_info/Team Weekly Plans/week_two.md

 Set standard for using PyDriller | 2/20/2020
 Review customer responses on `Issue #27` and comment next steps | 2/20/2020 Team meeting | 2/20/2020 @ 5:00pm
-Add to existing features | TBD
+Add to existing features | 2/25/2020
-Implement new customer features | TBD
+Implement new customer features | 2/25/2020
-Extend `Team Interactions` CLI to incorporate `Individual Metrics` features | TBD
+Create `argparse` CLI for `Individual Metrics` features | 2/25/2020

 ## Team Interactions